The Royal Commission handed down 409 recommendations across a wide range of policy areas.

 2018 NSW Annual Report on Progress

-On 10 December 2018, the first progress report was provided to Parliament.
-It provides an update on the recent and ongoing developments in NSW to prevent child sexual abuse, respond to the victims and survivors, and strengthen child sexual abuse laws.
+On 10 December 2018, the first progress report was provided to the NSW Parliament.
+It provides an update on achievements and ongoing developments in NSW to prevent child sexual abuse, respond to the victims and survivors, and strengthen child sexual abuse laws.

 - an apology to victims and survivors of child sexual abuse